tomerfiliba-org/reedsolomon/README.rst

 Migration from v1.x to v2.x
 ---------------------------

-If you used ``reedsolo`` v1.x, then to upgrade to v2.x, a few changes in the API must be considered.
+If you used ``reedsolo`` v1.x, then to upgrade to v2.x, a few changes in the build requirements, the build system and API must be considered.

+One major change is that Cython>=v3.0.0b2 is required to cythonize `creedsolo.pyx`.
+To ease migration for operating systems where python packages pre-releases are not available, the intermediary `creedsolo.c` is also shipped in the standard distribution (the `tar.gz` file) to allow compilation with any C compiler, without requiring Cython.

+Furthermore, the packaging system was overhauled to be PEP 517 standard compliant, so that it now supports build isolation by default.
+Furthermore, wheels with a precompiled `creedsolo.pyd` extension are built for multiple platforms and Python releases thanks to `cibuildwheel`, the process is automated with a GitHub Action.
+In future releases, we will try to improve on build reproducibility, such as by implementing a lockfile (but not there yet, there is no standard for that) and moving away from `setuptools` (potentially to `meson`).

+About API changes, a few bugfixes were implemented in the pure python implementation, but breaking changes were limited as much as possible (if there is any, it is unintended).
+For the `creedsolo` extension, there are LOTS of changes, hence why the major version change (we try to follow SemVer).
 We will not list everything here, but the biggest breaking change is that now internally, everything is either a ``bytearray``, or a CPython ``array('i', ...)``.
+So this means that when interacting with `creedsolo`, you want to **always** supply a `bytearray` object, you can't just provide a list or a string anymore.
+For `reedsolo`, this is still supported, since it transparently converts to a bytearray internally, for ease of use.

 For the pure python implementation ``reedsolo``, this should not change much, it should be retrocompatible with lists (there are a few checks in place to autodetect and convert lists into bytearrays whenever necessary - but only in RSCodec, not in lower level functions if that's what you used!).